hsc996/Social-Media-API-Webserver/README.md

 # Style guide

-Within this web application, I have attempted to ensure the code and comments adhere strcitly to the Google Python Style Guide.
+Within this web application, I have attempted to ensure the code and comments adhere strictly to the Google Python Style Guide.

 _Imports:_ The order of the imports include standard library imports at the top of the page, followed by third-party packages next and lastly local imports below that.
 Furthermore, the style guide dictates that only necessary modules are imported, which I have ensured throughout the application.

 _Docstrings:_ In order to provide a clear description of each endpoint, I've utilised docstrings that adhere to the Google Python Style Guide.
-Each of the docstrings provided in the code adhere to these guidlines by:
+Each of the docstrings provided in the code adhere to these guidelines by:

 1. Using a summary line -> each docstring begins with a succinct summary of what the function does.
 2. Providing detailed descriptions -> additional details about the function's behaviour, request parameters, and return values are included where needed.
 3. Listing arguments and return values -> clear descriptions of each argument and return value is provided, following the specified format.
 Within this style guide, exceptions are normally structured after these returns.
-Within my code, they have been grouped together witht he other "return" responses, as the excpetion handling within the code still uses "return" rather than "raised".
+Within my code, they have been grouped together with the other "return" responses, as the exception handling within the code still uses "return" rather than "raised".
 4. Consistent formatting -> the formatting is consistent with the guidelines, including the use of triple double quotes and proper spacing.

 _Function Definitions:_ The functions are defined using descriptive, lowercase names with underscores.
 Furthermore, the function names aptly match their actions.

-_Error Handling:_ The code uses session commits and rollbacks ensure database consistency.
+_Error Handling:_ The code uses session commits and rollbacks to ensure database consistency.
 It also catches ValidationError separately to handle specific cases.

 _Comments:_ In-line comments are used sparingly for clarity.

 _Naming Conventions:_ The naming conventions for variables and routes are clear and consistent, as well as promoting a clear separation of route methods.